sara-nl/swiftdocs/source/Pages/Clients/curl_token.rst

 The line with "X-Subject-Token:" gives you the token.
 In the JSON output you will find the token expiration time,"expires at".
 In the "catalog" section at the "endpoints" of "type" : "object-store" and "name" : "swift", you have to look for the "interface" : "public" and there you find the <storage url> "url" : "https://proxy.swift.surfsara.nl/v1/KEY_05b2aafab5a745eab2726d88649d95fe".

-For users using keystone and their SURFsara Central User Administration account hould replace:
+For users using keystone with a local acount should set:

 .. code-block:: bash

-              "domain": { "name": "Default" },
+    export OS_USER_DOMAIN_NAME="Default"

-by:
+Users using keystone in combination with SURFsara Central User Administration account shoudl set:

 .. code-block:: bash

-              "domain": { "name": "CuaUsers" },
+    export OS_USER_DOMAIN_NAME="CuaUsers"

 The script below gives you just the token and the storage url using V3 authentication: